junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Cas nods quietly.
 "It's never too late."

 "I'm sorry, Cas," Dean finishes, averting his eyes, can't bear to look at the angel's blue eyes anymore.
 "For what I did to you.
 But I'm a demon, what else do you expect?"
 The excuse almost makes him feel better, but the tightness in his chest doesn't release.
 Something inside his chest has always been out of his control, and he still hasn't got the faintest clue what's happening in there.
-And what's worse, he thinks that part is growing, he can feel it.
+And what's worse, he thinks that part is growing, expanding, beating, he can feel it.

 Cas catches his gaze again easily.
 "I knew the risk of the mission.
 It's not your fault.
 We only have to figure out how to leave here.
 I wish I could still remember the original retreating plan after making contact."